-All health plans offered in Washington Healthplanfinder and Washington Healthplanfinder Business are required to provide all 10 of the essential health benefits, which include the following:
+All health plans offered through Washington Healthplanfinder are required to provide all 10 of the essential health benefits, which includes the following:

 - Doctor visits and hospital stays

 - Trips to the emergency room

 - Care before and after your baby is born

 - Mental health and substance use treatment

 - Prescription drugs

 - Services and devices to help you recover if you get injured or if you have a disability or chronic condition

 - Preventive services including counseling, screenings, and vaccinations